sveinbjornt/Sloth/README.md

 * In-app authentication to run with root privileges
 * Very fast, responsive native app written in Objective-C/Cocoa

 Sloth is essentially a friendly, exploratory graphical user interface built on top of the  [`lsof`](https://en.wikipedia.org/wiki/Lsof) command line tool.
-The output of `lsof` is parsed and shown in a searchable, filterable outline view with all sorts of really convenient additional functionality.
+The output of `lsof` is parsed and shown in a searchable, filterable outline view with all sorts of convenient additional functionality.
 Check out the screenshots below.

 ## Download